 ConsumerLab.com uses JavaScript to provide the best possible experience for our content, but your browser has it disabled.
 Learn how to enable it here.

-Products were selected to represent those commonly sold and/or available in the U.S. ConsumerLab.com purchased products on the open market through retail stores, on-line retailers, and direct sales or multi-level marketing companies.
+Products tested represent those popular among ConsumerLab.com members and commonly sold and/or available in the U.S. ConsumerLab.com purchased products on the open market through retail stores, on-line retailers, and direct sales companies.
 Products were not accepted directly from manufacturers.

 Testing Methods: